 Glass light fixtures can get dusty and greasy, especially in the kitchen.
 You can remove these and wash them in the dishwasher, skipping any drying cycle.
 Of course, if you’ve got an expensive or delicate fixture, handwashing would be best.

 Baseball caps can lose their shape in the washing machine, but a cycle in the dishwasher can freshen them up nicely.
-Secure them in place with a rubber band on the top rack and run a programme without detergent.
+Secure them in place with a rubber band on the top rack and run a program without detergent.

 Hood grease filters

 You’ve heard that right.
 That greasy, yucky grease filter can go in the dishwasher for a high-temperature, effective cleaning.
 Just make sure to let the filter dry completely before you re-install it.